yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2021/index.md

 When asking for the character’s name in `Detective Club: The Missing Heir`, the game spawned an error in Chinese and then crashed.
 The issue is rooted in a bad behaviour in how text is handled with the On-Screen Keyboard (OSK), there’s no need to ask for user confirmation on text that has been already confirmed.
-The resulting error message was in the wrong language due to using the wrong character encoding.
+The resulting error message was corrupted due to using the wrong character encoding.
 Morph [addressed both issues](https://github.com/yuzu-emu/yuzu/pull/7303), and the game can be played now.

 {{< imgs